-The annual General Meeting of the Falcon Meadow Community Trust will be held on Wednesday 18th November 2020.
-The meeting will be conducted on Zoom and will run from 7:30 until 8:30 pm.
-All are welcome, but please email firstname.lastname@example.org in advance to request an invitation link.
+The Annual General Meeting of the Falcon Meadow Community Trust will be held on Tuesday 30th November 2021.
+The meeting will be conducted on Zoom and will run from 7:00 until 8:30 pm.
+All are welcome, but please email firstname.lastname@example.org in advance to book your place or note your apologies.
+A meeting invitation link will be sent to those attending.

 In 2015, one of Bungay’s most beautiful community spaces, Falcon Meadow, was put up for sale.
 Via loans and donations, a group of dedicated townspeople found the money required to buy the Meadow in just eight weeks.